-Please note: Not too much walking is involved, so Experiences are still suitable for children and the less the less mobile.
+Please note: Not too much walking is involved, so Experiences are still suitable for children and the less mobile.

 Children (the controllable ones, anyway!) are welcome as participants or spectators.
 Under 16s will need to be accompanied by an adult.